James Lavino: 2010–present: return to the US, Fellwalker

 In 2010, Lavino and his family returned to the USA.

 Lavino has been commissioned several times to compose choral pieces to celebrate notable anniversaries, including the 50th anniversary of the founding of the Philadelphia Boys Choir & Chorale (We Live Today), the 100th anniversary of the founding of the Royal Navy FAA (They Have Become Bright Stars), the 200th anniversary of Abraham Lincoln's birth (We Meet Not in Sorrow), and the 750th anniversary of the founding of Merton College, Oxford (Beati Quorum Via).

 In 2012, Lavino composed the score for Rebecca Cammisa's Oscar-nominated film God Is the Bigger Elvis.
 Lavino's other film-music work in recent years has included director D.A.
 Pennebaker's final film, Unlocking the Cage; Todd Solondz's Wiener-Dog; the Showtime series Murder in the Bayou; and the HBO series Murder on Middle Beach.

 In 2014, Lavino was commissioned to compose music for the dedication ceremony of the National 9/11 Memorial & Museum in New York City.

 In 2019, Lavino began collaborating with musical performance artist Cynthia Hopkins.
 They later formed the band Fellwalker.
 Their debut EP, Shelter, was released in 2020.
 A second EP, The Long Distance, and a full-length album, Love Is the Means, were released in 2021.
 They are frequent collaborators with drummers Dave King of The Bad Plus and Charlie Hall of The War on Drugs.

+In 2026, Lavino composed the score for the HBO documentary series A Killer Story.
+He also won an ASCAP Screen Music Award for his score for One Night in Idaho: The College Murders, an Amazon Prime Video documentary series exploring 2022 University of Idaho killings.